 Venture Creation: The 4th Leg of the Corporate Strategy Stool

-However, as the business landscape evolves at an unprecedented rate, a fourth leg has become increasingly critical to this framework: create.
+However, as the business landscape evolves at an unprecedented rate, an increasingly popular fourth option has emerged: Create.

-This addition represents an expansion of the strategy palette and a paradigm shift in how large companies approach disruptive innovation and growth.
+This addition represents an expansion of the strategy palette, and a paradigm shift in how large-scale businesses, including Fortune 500 companies, can approach disruptive innovation and growth today.

-And venture studios — like those we co-create with corporate, university, and state government partners here at High Alpha Innovation — stand at the forefront of this evolution, offering a unique blend of resources, expertise, and agility that redefines corporate strategy.
+And venture studios — like those we co-create with scaled organizations here at High Alpha Innovation — offer a unique blend of resources, expertise, and agility that enable our partners to build new companies at scale.

 Breaking down the 3 traditional innovation options many corporations explore today